/ By The Thyolo House

 How to book

 The Thyolo House has only five rooms, so dates fill quickly in the dry season and around the European Christmas break.
 The simplest way to plan a stay is to message us on WhatsApp at +265 884 202040 or email thethyolohouse@gmail.com.
-Tell us how many days you have, what you'd like to see, and whether you want us to arrange guides, transfers or day trips.
-We'll build the rest around the pace you want to travel at.
+Tell us your dates, party size, and whether you are asking about rooms, the restaurant, the pool, gardens, or on-site art availability.
+The pace is yours to set; The Thyolo House can only confirm its own rooms, meals, restaurant bookings, gardens, pool, and on-site art availability.

 The best answer to "what should I do in Malawi" is usually quieter than the question implies.
-Walk a tea field at sunrise.
+See the tea-country landscape at sunrise from permitted areas.
 Watch a painter work.
 Eat what the garden grew this morning.
 Drive an hour to a mountain.
 Drive back.
 Swim.
 Sleep deeply.
 The country will reveal itself.